UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0

+} In addition to simulation datasets, we test the model using real-time over-the-air captures to assess generalizability.
 We use hardware captures derived from the state-of-the-art 5G testbed at IIT Madras~\cite{5gtbiitm} for more realistic testing.
-The hardware captures help represent channel states and hardware impairments not included in the training dataset.
-The setup (see Figure~\ref{fig: hw_setup}) consists of an N5182B Vector Signal Generator (VSG) for transmitting the 5G signal at a center frequency of $3.49986$ GHz (one of the sub-6 GHz channel raster in the n78 band).
+One of the hardware setups used (see Figure~\ref{fig: hw_setup}) consists of an N5182B Vector Signal Generator (VSG) for transmitting the 5G signal at a center frequency of $3.49986$ GHz (one of the sub-6 GHz channel raster in the n78 band).
 In our setup, the VSG acts like a UE, and it uses a commercial omnidirectional wideband monopole antenna to transmit the signals.
 The VSG is connected to the antenna through 2 SMA cables with $1.9$ dB wire loss each.
-Here, commercial UEs could not be used because it is not easy to extract the actual transmitted information, i.e., ground truth labels for the UCI transmissions made by the UE.
-Also, the dynamic nature of the allocations made by the L2 scheduler makes it difficult to capture the data at the gNB for that particular time duration.

-A multi-channel 5G Remote Radio Head (RRH) with a dual-polarized antenna at the gNB receives the signals from over the air (for the purpose of the paper, we utilize only one antenna and one transceiver chain).
+A multi-channel 5G Remote Radio Head (RRH) with a dual-polarized antenna receives the signals over the air (for the purpose of the paper, we utilize only one antenna and one transceiver chain).
 The RRH operates in the n78 band with $100$ MHz bandwidth.
 It is ORAN-compliant and follows the 7.2b split as defined in~\cite{ORAN_spec}.
 Other receiver components of the RRH include an in-house Low Noise Amplifier (LNA) with 60dB gain at the receiver front end and an ADRV 9009 RF transceiver.
-We place the transmitter antenna one meter away from the receiver.
-The PUCCH Format 0 signal is transmitted from the VSG through an antenna, over the air, and then received at the RRH antenna, followed by the LNA and the transceiver.
-The signal out of the 16-bit ADC is then collected and used for testing.
+In this indoor lab setup, we place the transmitter antenna one meter away from the receiver.
+The PUCCH Format 0 signal is transmitted from the VSG through its antenna, over the air, and then received at the RRH antenna, followed by the LNA and the transceiver.
+The signal from the 16-bit ADC is then collected and used for testing.